 Note: This content is for informational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare provider with any questions you may have regarding a medical condition.

 Chemotherapy is often the first line of treatment for Ewing Sarcoma.
 It involves using drugs to kill cancer cells and is usually given before and after surgery to shrink the tumor and kill any remaining cancer cells.
-Chemotherapy can help reduce the likelihood of the cancer spreading and improves overall survival rates.
+Chemotherapy can help reduce the likelihood of the cancer spreading and improve overall survival rates.

 Surgery plays a pivotal role in treating Ewing Sarcoma, especially for tumors that are localized.
 The goal of surgery is to remove the entire tumor, sometimes requiring the removal of a part of the bone or limb.
 Limb-sparing surgery can often be performed to avoid amputation, followed by reconstruction or prosthetics to preserve the limb's function.